pydemia/ai-ml-ops/README.md

 This repository contains a number of different guides & configurations about ML-ops Dev Environment.

-The [official models](official) are a collection of example models that use TensorFlow's high-level APIs.
-They are intended to be well-maintained, tested, and kept up to date with the latest stable TensorFlow API.
-They should also be reasonably optimized for fast performance while still being easy to read.
-We especially recommend newer TensorFlow users to start here.

-The [research models](https://github.com/tensorflow/models/tree/master/research) are a large collection of models implemented in TensorFlow by researchers.
-They are not officially supported or available in release branches; it is up to the individual researchers to maintain the models and/or provide support on issues and pull requests.
+The [documentations](docs) are a collection of documents of this repository.

+The [environments](env) are a list of configurations among the cloud service providers & on-premise.

+The [repository](repo) contains a number of repositories required to set `ml-ops` systems.

-The [samples folder](samples) contains code snippets and smaller models that demonstrate features of TensorFlow, including code presented in various blog posts.
+The [analysis scenarios](scenario) contain code snippets and smaller models that demonstrate features of TensorFlow, including code presented in various blog posts.

-The [tutorials folder](tutorials) is a collection of models described in the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).
+The [scripts](scripts) is a collection of code scripts & snippets.
 ## Table of Contents